Maine LD 1822 Failed: What the Online Data Privacy Act Would Have Required

 What Should Businesses Do Now?

-- Assess your targeted advertising practices — businesses relying heavily on behavioral advertising should evaluate alternatives
+- Assess your targeted advertising practices — businesses relying heavily on behavioral advertising should evaluate alternatives as more states tighten opt-out and universal-opt-out requirements.

 - Check your existing compliance — use our privacy law calculator to understand which state laws already apply to you and compare requirements across states